 If you want to become a Home Inspector, why not consider a less competitive market and become an RV Home Inspector?
 Through the NRVIA, RV Home Inspector Classes are offered in Texas.
 This new industry is emerging just as the home inspection industry did in the 1970s.

-As a full time RVer I spend a fair bit of time around Florida.
+As a full time RVer, I spend a fair bit of time around Florida.
 Did you know there are over 22,000 home inspectors in the state?
 Wow!
-Now, there are over 19 million residents in Florida and no home can be sold these days without a home inspection being part of the process.
-Why would you not want an unbiased third party opinion of a home’s condition before parting with hundreds of thousands of dollars?
+Now, there are over 19 million residents in Florida, and no home can be sold these days without a home inspection being part of the process.
+Why would you not want an unbiased third-party opinion of a home’s condition before parting with hundreds of thousands of dollars?

 What is a home inspection?
-A home inspection is a documented, professional opinion of a home based on a visual evaluation and operational testing of the home’s systems and components to determine their current condition.
+A home inspection is a documented, professional opinion of a home based on a visual evaluation and operational testing of the home’s systems and components to determine its current condition.

 What does a home inspector do all day?
-A typical home inspector spends his or her day inspecting homes for buyers, writing reports, speaking with prospective clients and marketing to consumers and real estate agents.
+A typical home inspector spends his or her day inspecting homes for buyers, writing reports, speaking with prospective clients, and marketing to consumers and real estate agents.

 The inspector looks at the building exterior, including the garage.
 He or she explains the findings to the client, describing the building’s condition and any improvements recommended.
-The inspection continues inside the home and includes the basement or crawlspace if applicable, the living spaces, systems, and any accessible attic or roof spaces.
+The inspection continues inside the home and includes the basement or crawlspace, if applicable, the living spaces, systems, and any accessible attic or roof spaces.
 Inspectors frequently offer tips for operating and maintaining the home during the inspection process.